sierpinskiii/quisp-textbook.github.io/contents/vscode.md

 1. **Disable official C/C++ extension from Microsoft**
 When you start the dev container, the official C/C++ extension from Microsoft is not installed.
 To make sure, choose View –> Extensions and check if the C/C++ extension from Microsoft is uninstalled or disabled.
-This extension can have weird interaction with the clangd extension.
+This extension may have weird and unprecedented interactions with the clangd extension.
 2. **Install clangd VSCode Extension**
-Once you confirmed that the C/C++ extension from Microsoft is disabled or not installed.
+Once you have confirmed that the C/C++ extension from Microsoft is disabled or not installed.
 Choose View –> Extensions, then search for “clangd” and install it.
 3. **Install clangd language server**
-By default, the dev container does not have clangd language server installed.
+By default, the dev container does not have the clangd language server installed.
 When you install the “clangd” VSCode extension, you will be prompted to download clangd.
 If you are not prompted to download clangd, you need to install it manually.
 Execute the following code in the VSCode terminal.

     ```bash